Wednesday Wicker Wisdom-Antique Wicker Eras

 Turn of the Century or Progressive Age 1900s-1915s

-This new progressive era welcomed in a decidedly different style with the ever-popular reed, but also with the reintroduction of willow.
+This new progressive era welcomed in a decidedly different style with the ever-popular reed and also with the reintroduction of willow.

-With open weave lattice-look devoid of embellishment, this wicker was popular furniture for summer cottages and Adirondack lodges and seaside resorts.
-And in 1904, the invention of the paper fibre was introduced and later, wicker furniture frequently sported upholstery fabrics.
+With its open weave, clean, lattice-look devoid of embellishment, this wicker became very popular furniture for summer cottages, Adirondack lodges, and seaside resorts.

 Machine Age or Modern Age 1915s-1930s